Blog

 • Donors who are not using contraception (or are having unprotected sex) are at a higher risk of sexually transmitted diseases.
 STD testing is part of a donor’s medical workup, and it is critical that she remain STD free for the duration of her participation in the program.

 • While taking the required injectable medications prior to retrieval, a donor is extremely fertile.
-The medication induces a larger number of follicles than the body would normally produce, which means that the risk of pregnancy potentially with multiples is much higher.
+The medication induces a larger number of follicles than the body would normally produce, which means that the risk of pregnancy is much higher.
 To prevent this, donors must abstain from intercourse during the medication phase of the process until she gets her next period after the egg retrieval.

 4. Are financial factors considered?